SneakyJonny/notes_to_self/README.md

 General notes

 This repository contains general programming related notes.
-I created as a central place for me to store random, easily forgettable steps.
+It serves as a single place for storing random, easily forgettable steps.